A Regional Water Agency Since 1954

 Scheduled

-San Bernardino Valley is a special district, which is a unique form of the government created to meet a specific need.
-Our responsibility to the public is to ensure our region has a reliable water supply.
-Our agency manages the region’s long-term water supply by importing water from the California State Water Project (SWP) and by replenishing local groundwater basins.
+San Bernardino Valley is a special district, which is a unique form of local government created to meet a specific need.
+The Agency’s responsibility to the public is to ensure the region has a reliable water supply.
+San Bernardino Valley manages the region’s long-term water supply by importing supplemental water from the California State Water Project (SWP) and by replenishing and managing the local groundwater basins.

 Burrowing Owl